lizhangqu/support-application/README.md

 ## Support-Application

  - support-application is a library which can get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.
- - support-application is a library which can open the activity like url.
+ - support-application is a library which can open the dest activity like url.
  - support-application is a library which can control the app develop environment globally.
  - support-application is a library which can get the application lifecycle(foreground/background), and the activity lifecycle(onCreated/onStarted/onStopped/onDestroyed), the top activity in activity stack etc.
  - each class in support-application is independent. so you need init each of them in application method named onCreate if needed.